-Candidate evidence should be assessed against the assessment criteria in the specification.
-For each task there are three Marks Bands.
+Student evidence should be assessed against the assessment criteria in the specification.
+For each task there are three marks bands.
 Assessors should first determine the mark band statement that 'best fits' the evidence submitted.
 A note should be taken of command verbs and discriminators for each statement.
 For example, where task d) requires an evaluation, then if work is descriptive mark band 1 applies.
-Mark Band 2 could only be considered appropriate if candidates show some evaluation with some reasoned conclusions.
-'Best fit' would need to be considered where there are descriptions and some evaluation would be required to determine if Mark Band 1 or 2 is best fit.
-Strengths and weaknesses in evidence can then be taken into account when awarding marks from within the Mark Band.
-Taking the example above, there are clearly weaknesses if Mark Band 2 is considered best fit and low marks from the mark band should be applied.
-If Mark Band 1 was considered best fit, then higher marks can be awarded to credit the conclusions that are made.
+Mark band 2 could only be considered appropriate if students show some evaluation with some reasoned conclusions.
+'Best fit' would need to be considered where there are descriptions and some evaluation would be required to determine if Mark band 1 or 2 is best fit.
+Strengths and weaknesses in evidence can then be taken into account when awarding marks from within the mark band.
+Taking the example above, there are clearly weaknesses if Mark band 2 is considered best fit and low marks from the mark band should be applied.
+If Mark band 1 was considered best fit, then higher marks can be awarded to credit the conclusions that are made.